10 Best Places to Spend the 4th of July in the USA According to Travel Bloggers

 Pensacola, FL is the best place for celebrating the Fourth of July because you can enjoy the beach and air show or an indulgent walk downtown, without missing the fireworks!

 It’s easy to catch the 4th of July firework show in Seville Square, downtown.
 The fireworks are shot from a barge on the water and while in the square you’ll be able to see them.
-You’ll also be within walking distance to the famous multi-room Seville Quarter.
-Palafox Street will also put you at the heart of the downtown, restaurants, bars, and sunset views from Palafox Pier!
+You’ll also be within walking distance of the famous multi-room Seville Quarter.
+Palafox Street will also put you at the heart of the downtown, with restaurants, bars, and sunset views from Palafox Pier!

 If the beach is your thing, arrive early and enjoy the day.
 There are several bars and restaurants along the water that offer frozen drinks and fresh seafood.
 Try the local favorite, the Bushwhacker.
 The 4th of July show begins after sunset with music on Casino Beach and the Blue Angels flying overhead.
 Make sure to snap some photos of the sunset from the pier!

 Pensacola, FL is a Navy town full of patriotism.
 This city has been home to the Blue Angels for 70 years.
 These flying daredevils tour the USA and perform their acrobatics in the air.
 You can watch them fly over the beach or at the home Naval base.
-Afterwards, hang around to enjoy the Naval Air Museum!
+Afterward, hang around to enjoy the Naval Air Museum!

 Party like it’s 1776 in Las Vegas, NV!
 If you think it’s wrong to party like an animal on a day of remembrance, I urge you to think again.
 Fourth of July is a day of victory.
 The day we gained our independence and were free to be whom we wanted.
 That is why we party on this day!
 In my opinion, the harder you party the greater your American pride.
 Am I right?